-Your Housing Contract.
+- Your Housing Contract.
 (You will receive this approximately the last of August with a letter telling you of your residence hall assignment.
-The Housing Contract must be signed by a parent or guardian.)

-Your Time Schedule of Courses.
-(This will be mailed to you on or about September 1.)
+The Housing Contract must be signed by a parent or guardian.) - Your Welcome Week Program.
+(This will be mailed to you on or about September 15.)

-Your Helot.
+Your Spartan Handbook.

-5. Plan in advance your trip to East Lansing.
+5. Plan your trip to East Lansing in advance.

 Michigan State students often send trunks and heavy luggage by Railway Express, addressing such items to themselves in care of their assigned halls.
 If you wish to do so, send your trunk several days ahead of your planned arrival.
-Then, when you get to the campus, you'll find your baggage waiting for you.
-Items may be sent by either parcel post or Railway Express, but all charges should be prepaid since it would not be possible to accept collect packages.
+Then, when you get to the campus, you will find your baggage waiting for you.
+Items may be sent by either parcel post or Railway Express, but all charges should be prepaid since it is not possible to accept collect packages.